Posted by IKO Community Management on February 28, 2019 at 9:00 AM

-- Find a small patch of south-facing land that is protected from the wind, such as the side of your home or underneath the deck.
+Find a small patch of south-facing land that's protected from the wind.
+A good example is the side of your home or underneath the deck.
 It’ll keep the garden warm when the temperatures drop.

-Pro Tip: If you cannot find a shaded spot by your home, surround your garden with a makeshift barrier by using hay bales, a trellis, cold frames or hoop houses.
+Pro Tip: If you can't find a shaded spot by your home, surround your garden with a makeshift barrier.
+Use hay bales, a trellis, cold frames or hoop houses.
 This will help protect your plants from harsh winds and snowfall.

-- Clean up the leaves around the area and mow the lawn before getting started.
-This will provide a nice base for your winter garden and keep pests away.
+Clean up the leaves around the area and mow the lawn before getting started.
+This will provide a nice base for the winter garden and keep insects and rodents away.

-- Use stakes and a pencil (or a few rulers) to mark where each plant is going to go.
-Typically, plants should be about 6 to 8 inches away from each other, so consider the direction each plant tends to grow before you begin digging.
-This will help ensure that the leaves won’t tangle aboveground and the roots won’t intertwine below the dirt.
+Use stakes and a pencil (or a few rulers) to mark where each plant is going to go.
+Plants should be about 6 to 8 inches away from each other.

-- Drop the seeds into each hole then use the excess dirt to cover the hole entirely.
+Drop the seeds into each hole then use the excess dirt to cover the hole.

-- Add 2 to 3 inches of mulch around the entire area to fertilize the garden, conserve natural rainwater (which can be hard to come by during the winter) and keep the soil warm on frigid days.
+Add 2 to 3 inches of mulch around the entire area.
+This fertilizes the garden, conserves natural rainwater (which can be hard to come by during the winter), and keeps the soil warm on frigid days.

-Pro Tip: If you don’t want to buy a bag of mulch, you can use peat moss, bark, sawdust or shredded newspaper for the same results.
+Pro Tip: If you don’t want to mulch, use peat moss, bark, sawdust, or shredded newspaper for the same results.

-- Water the plants thoroughly then continue watering them as frequently as you would during the spring or summer.
-Also check the soil moisture often because plants in dry soil will not survive as long as those in moist soil.
+Water the plants thoroughly.
+Continue watering them as frequently as you would during the spring or summer.
+Also, check the soil moisture often because plants in dry soil don't survive as long as those in moist soil.